secretstartups/handbook/business-technology/team-member-enablement/onboarding-access-requests/endpoint-management/edr/index.html.md

 ### What is not necessary?

 Monitoring of team member activity.
-We have no intention of doing this, and will purposely restrict this type of activity if it is available in an EDR solution.
-There will be times, such as during an active security incident where a SIRT team member may need to remotely perform actions to stop and contain the incident, but these will only be used if required and with the consent of the team member.
+We have no intention of doing this.
+There will be times, such as during an active security incident where a [Security Incident Response Team (SIRT)](https://about.gitlab.com/handbook/engineering/security/#sirt---security-incident-response-team) team member may need to remotely perform actions to stop and contain the incident, but these will only be used if required and with the consent of the team member.
 All such actions will also be auditable.

 ### Why are we using a third party endpoint management system?

 We do not want to write our own EDR solution, nor do we want to assemble a series of partial solutions into some type of chain to attempt to meet compliance requirements.
-Not only does a third party EDR solution allow us to meet requirements in a thorough and more economic way, it will show auditors, regulators, and customers that we are taking security seriously.
+Not only does a third party EDR solution allow us to meet requirements in a thorough and more economic way, it will show auditors, regulators, and customers that we are taking security seriously and implementing it consistently.

 ### Can we self-host our own solution to have more control?

 We could, although this would require a substantial amount of effort to be able to have a self-hosted solution that would address both compliance requirements and customer concerns.
-It is possible that we can self-host or even single-tenant-host a third party EDR solution as a method of having more control (this is one of our evaluation criteria), which can more than meet our needs.
+The chosen EDR technology is a single-tenant-hosted third party EDR solution to help ensure GitLab and Team Member data privacy.

 ### I dual boot two different operating systems, do they both need an agent?

 Yes.
-Each operating system on a host computer that is used to access GitLab computing resources, infrastructure, or environments, will need have an EDR agent installed.
+Each operating system (with the exception of Linux) on a host computer that is used to access GitLab computing resources, infrastructure, or environments, will need have an EDR agent installed.

 ### I have several virtual hosts on my laptop, do they all need agents?

 Yes.
-Each operating system on a computer, to include the host operating system, and all guest operation systems, that are used to access GitLab computing resources, infrastructure, or environments, will need have an EDR agen installed.
+Each operating system on a computer (with the exception of Linux), to include the host operating system, and all guest operation systems, that are used to access GitLab computing resources, infrastructure, or environments, will need have an EDR agent installed.

 ### I run my own antivirus solution on my work laptop, isn’t that enough?

 While this effort is certainly appreciated, we need a way to be able to audit laptops to meet compliance requirements.
-We would still encourage you to run any such antivirus product up until you’ve been moved over to the EDR solution.
+We would still encourage you to run any such antivirus product up until the EDR solution has been rolled out to your laptop.
+After which time, we strongly encourage you to uninstall the antivirus solution previously installed.
+Multiple instances of these technologies, especially from different vendors, have the tendency to cause issues on an endpoint which may negatively impact system performance and your productivity.

 ### Who owns and manages the EDR solution at GitLab?